lmstewart88/python-actions-lab/README.md

 You have successfully deployed App Service using GitHub Actions!

 ## Deploy application code to Azure
 Now our infrastructure is in place we can proceed to deploy our application code.
-In this lab we will use a sample python web app, but in a microservices architecture, this could be one of many APIs.
+In this lab we will use a simple python web app that returns the message "Hello World".
+In a microservices architecture, this could be one of many APIs interconnecting to form an application.

-### Task 1 - Modify the workflow
+### Task 1 - Expand workflow